A Collection of The Best Popup Examples Ever: 20+ Real-Life Popups

 Standard 10% discounts are something website visitors are quite accustomed to.
 Instead, consider offering a mystery discount to enhance the sense of suspense and intrigue.

-Alternatively, you can include countdown timers to add a sense of urgency to your promotions and activate the fear of missing out.
+Alternatively, you can include countdown timers to add a sense of urgency to your promotions and activate the fear of missing out, which can effectively drive sign ups.

 4. Delay the appearance of the “X” button